AleksandrShadrin/di.zig/README.md

 const di = @import("di");
 ```

-📚 Usage
+# 📚 Usage

-Initialize the Container
+Initialize the Container.
 Start by setting up the DI container with an allocator.

 ```zig